wacncontent/CustomizeTool/addCommentOutput/articles/azure-portal-overview.md

 - You learned how to control access to resources using role based access (RBAC)
 - You learned how to get help and support

 The Windows Azure preview portal radically simplifies building and managing your applications in the cloud.
-Take a look at the [management <!-- deleted by customization blog](http://azure.microsoft.com/blog/topics/management/) --><!-- keep by customization: begin --> blog](http://www.windowsazure.cn/blog/topics/management/) <!-- keep by customization: end --> to keep up to date as we’re constantly [listening to feedback](http://feedback.azure.com/forums/223579-azure-preview-portal) and making improvements.
+Take a look at the [management blog](http://azure.microsoft.com/blog/topics/management/) to keep up to date as we’re constantly [listening to feedback](http://feedback.azure.com/forums/223579-azure-preview-portal) and making improvements.
 [ScottGu’s blog](http://weblogs.asp.net/scottgu) is another great place to look for all Azure updates.

 [UIOrientation]: ./media/azure-portal-how-to-use/azure_portal_1.png
 [PortalCategories]: ./media/azure-portal-how-to-use/azure_portal_2.png